Why Sacramento plans to demolish and replace an entire neighborhood

 “It doesn’t always go great,” Pendall said.
 “But it is so much worse to have neighborhoods that are segregated than to have to deal with the problems of mixing” people of different income levels.
 “Evidence suggests diversity is good.”

-SHRA has applied for Choice Neighborhoods grants for the city’s two other largest housing projects, Alder Grove and Marina Vista, near Broadway between downtown and north Land Park.
+SHRA has applied for Choice Neighborhoods grants for two other large development agency housing projects, Alder Grove and Marina Vista, near Broadway between downtown and north Land Park.
 The plan is to demolish those projects too and replace them with mixed income communities.

 The Trump administration, however, has proposed deep cuts in federal funding for poverty programs, including potentially eliminating the Choice Neighborhoods program.
 Federal Housing and Urban Development director Ben Carson explained the administration’s philosophy in a speech last week reported by PBS, saying, “We cannot be satisfied to throw resources at services that merely subsidize homelessness.”